User Guide

 Motion System

 The motion system adds tempo-synced LFO modulation to parameters, creating continuously evolving textures.
-Motion depth is scaled by an envelope follower that responds to input dynamics — modulation becomes more pronounced during loud sections and subtle during quiet passages.
+Motion depth is scaled by an envelope follower that responds to input dynamics — modulation becomes more pronounced during loud sections while quieter passages retain a subtler baseline motion.

 Modulatable Parameters